Artigiano Glass by Diane Rowlinson, Cark-in-Cartmel, Cumbria

 Commissions form a large part of my work and include a fire screen, bespoke window hanging designs and a large church window of St Charles Borromeo for the church of that name in Grange-over-Sands.

 Visit the GALLERY to see examples of my work.

 Work currently on show at:

-The Picture House Gallery, Padiham, Lancashire, & Pilling Pottery, Lancashire, Cartmel Ground Gallery, Cartmel, and The Old Stamp House Restaurant, Ambleside.
+The Pyramid Gallery, York, The Picture House Gallery, Padiham, Lancashire, & Pilling Pottery, Lancashire, Cartmel Ground Gallery, Cartmel, and The Old Stamp House Restaurant, Ambleside.

-I am running classes at Brantwood,
+I am running a workshop at Brantwood,

 Glass Fusing for Beginners